Drug & Alcohol Rehab County Durham & Near County Durham

 - Explain to them how rehabilitation works.
 They may simply be sceptical about the rehabilitation process.
 By providing them insight into treatment methods, detox, aftercare, and other aspects of recovery, they may see that some of their doubts have been addressed.

 - Explain to them that this is your decision to make – not theirs.
-By setting firm boundaries which they are unable to change, you are setting a strong precedent regarding your independence and willingness to recover.
+By setting firm boundaries which they are unable to change, you are setting a strong precedent regarding your independence and willingness to recover at rehab and after.

 What Happens If I Don’t Get Help From a Drug and Alcohol Rehab in Durham?